 At worst, laser hair removal patients could experience some minor bleeding, scabbing, infection, burning, and some slight bruising.
 These side effects are rarely experienced, and shouldn’t occur if you have your laser hair removal treatments performed by a trained professional.

 Hair growth happens in phases and, because shaving just removes the above-skin hair cells, as soon as any growth occurs, the shaved hair resurfaces.
-By comparison, with laser hair removal regrowth occurs very infrequently because hair is removed at the root – it takes a significant length of time before hair can regrow to the point of surfacing above the skin.
+By comparison, with laser hair removal, regrowth occurs very infrequently because the hair is destroyed at the root – it won’t grow back.

-Shaving hair removal results typically last 1-3 days, depending on individual hair growth rates and hair density.
-Laser hair removal results can last from 6 months to a year if patients have completed a certain number of treatment sessions.
-At least six laser hair removal treatment sessions are recommended to maintain hair-free results for up to a year.
+Shaving results typically last 1-3 days, depending on individual hair growth rates and hair density.
+Laser hair removal results are permanent if patients have completed the required number of treatment sessions.
+At least six laser hair removal treatment sessions are recommended to maintain hair-free results.

 At AMA Regenerative Medicine & Skincare we are yet to see a patient, who has completed all their treatments, that is not satisfied.
 Glamour Magazine documented one writers journey from her first laser hair removal appointment to her last.
 When asked if she thought the process was worth it she said, “Yes, I do.
 Every time I go, it’s exciting to see how much less hair grows back.
 I just wish it would hurry up!